 “Gothic Monstrosity: Charles Brockden Brown’s Edgar Huntly and the Trope of the Bestial Indian.”
 American Gothic Culture: An Edinburgh Companion.
 Eds.
 Joel Faflak and Jason Haslam.
 Edinburgh: University of Edinburgh Press, 2015.
 25-43.

-Reviews and Introductions
+Scholarly Reviews and Critical Introductions

 “Life as a Feminist Academic.”
 Review of Erin Wunker, Notes from a Feminist Killjoy: Essays on Everyday Life, Canadian Literature 232 (Spring 2017): 177-178.